Table of Contents

 I’ve Been On Suboxone For a While and Want To Get Off.
 So What Do I Do Now?

 Let me just say that there are many people in the addiction community that don’t have a very solid answer for this question.
 I’ve heard a lot of different theories and I will share them with you but here’s the deal: I’m not a doctor and I’m not YOUR doctor.
 So if you try any of this stuff, you do so at your own risk or more preferably with your prescribing physician so that he or she can monitor your progress.
-If you do not work with your doctor on this you could get hurt or die.
+If you do not work with your doctor on this you could harm yourself or even die.
+I’m could not be more serious about this.

 Suboxone Detox Option #1: “The Glacial Taper Process”: 12.9.10 NEW POST!: How To Detox From Suboxone Is Now Up: Click Here To Read It!

 The “Standard of Care” for Suboxone detox is to slowly taper over a long period of time.
 When I say long I mean 6 months or possibly more.
 You and your doctor can figure out how to titrate your dose but the key here is to have a disciplined taper that does not cause withdrawal symptoms.
 I’ve heard of people even cutting their 2mg pills with razor blades to get to the lowest possible dose before finally quitting.
 This will give you an idea of the increments that you will be looking to titrate at as you detox.
 Your doctor can also prescribe some other medications if you have any symptoms but frankly I think Withdrawal-Ease does a better job.
-Approximately 25% of my customers are Suboxone patients and I have heard nothing but great things about their experiences with the product.
+Approximately 25% of my customers are Suboxone patients and I have heard great things about their experiences with the product.
 Of course I want you to try Withdrawal-Ease but I also think it’s the best way to detox and the best option for P.A.W.S. symptoms.
-All that your doctor is going to give you is a sedative anyways.
+Your doctor may give you some helpful medicine but a nutritional supplement is also a good idea.
 For now, I believe that this is still the best way to detox from Suboxone.

 Suboxone Detox Option#2 (Experimental): “Go back to What Brung Ya”